A tiny, black location pin icon.

 Example:

-A software company targeting small businesses might define its ICP as owners aged 30-50, located in urban areas, with annual revenues between £500k and £2M, who seek efficient project management solutions to streamline their operations.
+A British software company targeting small businesses might define its ICP as proprietors aged 30-50, based in urban centres, with annual turnover between £500,000 and £2 million, seeking efficient project management solutions to streamline their operations and improve team collaboration.

-Segmenting Your Audience for Personalized Marketing
+Segmenting Your Audience for Personalised Marketing

 Dividing your audience into distinct segments enables tailored marketing messages, enhancing engagement and reducing CAC.